jgeumlek/WiimoteGlue/README.md

 ##Documentation

-This README and the sample file "maps/readme_sample" are the only documentation at the moment.
+This README, the help text produced while running WiimoteGlue, and the sample file "maps/readme_sample" are the only documentation at the moment.

 ##Requirements